-This prospectus supplement supplements the prospectus dated January 13, 2017 related to the resale by the selling stockholder identified in the prospectus of up to 833,332 shares of common stock, par value \$0.01 per share, of Oncobiologics, Inc. (the "Company," "we," "us" or "our"), 416,666 of our Series A warrants and 416,666 of our Series B warrants that we sold to the selling stockholder, as well as an aggregate of 833,332 shares of our common stock that are issuable upon the exercise of the Series A warrants and Series B warrants.
-The shares of our common stock and Series A warrants and Series B warrants were issued to the selling stockholder in a private placement completed on May 18, 2016.
-We will not receive any proceeds from the sale of the shares or warrants by the selling stockholder.
+This prospectus supplement supplements the prospectus dated March 22, 2017 related to sale or other disposition from time to time, of up to 5,114,747 shares of common stock, par value \$0.01 per share, of Oncobiologics, Inc. (the "Company," "we," "us" or "our"), issued and issuable to Lincoln Park Capital Fund, LLC, the selling stockholder named in the prospectus, also referred to as Lincoln Park, pursuant to a purchase agreement dated March 8, 2017 that we entered into with Lincoln Park.
+We are not selling any shares of common stock under this prospectus and will not receive any of the proceeds from the sale of the shares of common stock by the selling stockholder.

-Our common stock, Series A warrants and Series B warrants are listed on the NASDAQ Global Market under the symbols "ONS," "ONSIW" and "ONSIZ," respectively.
-On May 12, 2017, the closing sale prices of our common stock, Series A warrants and Series B warrants on the NASDAQ Global Market were \$2.08 per share, \$0.87 per Series A warrant and \$0.48 per Series B warrant, respectively.
-You are urged to obtain current market quotations for the common stock and the warrants.
+Our common stock is listed on the NASDAQ Global Market under the symbol "ONS."
+On August 14, 2017, the closing sale price of our common stock on the NASDAQ Global Market was \$1.00 per share.
+You are urged to obtain a current market quotation for the common stock.

-This prospectus supplement incorporates into our prospectus the information contained in our (i) current report on Form 8-K, filed with the Securities and Exchange Commission (the "Commission") on March 9, 2017, (ii) current report on Form 8-K, filed with the Commission on April 17, 2017 and (iii) quarterly report on Form 10-Q, filed with the Commission on May 15, 2017.
+This prospectus supplement incorporates into our prospectus the information contained in our (i) current reports on Form 8-K, filed with the Securities and Exchange Commission (the "Commission") on June 15, 2017, July 6, 2017 and July 31, 2017 and (ii) quarterly report on Form 10-Q, filed with the Commission on August 14, 2017.